maxcohn/quotekeeper/README.md

 I did this as a rudimentary way of making quote submission exclusive to those who are participants in the website.
 This way when someone stumbles upon it, there is no greifing that can be done from the homepage.

+## TODO

+* Clean up everything.
+This was made when I was new to web frameworks and databases, so this needs a good refactoring